 Edrington was built in 1906-07 for the West Australian pastoralist Samuel P McKay.
 It was designed by Rodney Alsop in 1906.
 It is a two-storey red brick example of the English vernacular style with some reference to the Queen Anne style.
 Amongst his subsequent achievements were the T & G Buildings in Melbourne and elsewhere in Australia and New Zealand and the Hackett Memorial Building of the University of Western Australia.

 Previously the property was known as Melville Park.
-It had been owned by Captain John Gardiner.
+It had been owned by Captain Robert Gardiner.
 He sold it to James Gibb who planted many of the surviving trees.
 The property at that time was used as a stud and for cropping.
-Gibb was the local member in the new Federal government.
-The stables, barn, shearing shed and brick cottage survive from this period.
+Gibb was a local Councillor in the Shire of Berwick and was Shire President six times, State Member for Mornington 1880-86 and Federal MHR for Flinders 1903-06.
+Although the barn and shearing shed have been demolished, the former stables and a brick cottage still survive from this period.

 Ethel Marian Sumner (Maie) Casey was descended from early Victorian pastoral pioneers.
 She was notable in her own right as an artist, author and aviator.
 Her book, written with five others, Early Melbourne Architecture, was seminal in the founding of the National Trust and the conservation movement in general.

 The Caseys were responsible for alterations to the house and out-buildings which reflected their interests and lifestyle.